Adore2113/MarsHSim/README.md

 ♡♡♡
 </p>

-My goal is to build something that feels real, structured, autonomous and potentially slightly interactive on a UI I designed.
+My goal is to build something that feels real, grounded, structured, autonomous and potentially slightly interactive on a UI.

 ## Dashboard